NearNodeFlash/NearNodeFlash.github.io/docs/guides/compute-daemons/readme.md

 Installing the daemon will create a default configuration located at `/etc/systemd/system/[BINARY-NAME].service`

-The command line arguements can be provided to the service definition or as an override file.
+The command line arguments can be provided to the service definition or as an override file.

 | Argument | Definition |
 | -------- | ---------- |